-40.5 Individual Support
+42.6 Individual Support

-In order to provide support to an employee experiencing family violence and to provide a safe work environment to all employees, OAU will approve any reasonable request from an employee experiencing family violence for:
+In order to provide support to an employee experiencing domestic and family violence and to provide a safe work environment to all employees, OAU will approve any reasonable request from an employee experiencing family violence for:

-- changes to their span of hours or pattern or hours and/or shift patterns; - job redesign or changes to duties; - relocation to suitable employment within OAU; - a change to their telephone number or email address to avoid harassing contact; - any other appropriate measure including those available under existing provisions for family friendly and flexible work arrangements.
+- Access to flexible working arrangements in accordance with clause 34 of this agreement - Access to a salary advance in accordance with Oxfam's Salary Advance policy - A change to their work telephone number or email address to avoid harassing contact; - Any other appropriate measure including those available under existing provisions for family friendly and flexible work arrangements.

-An employee experiencing family violence will referred to the Employees Assistance Program (EAP).
+• Access to the Employees Assistance Program (EAP).
 The EAP shall include professionals trained specifically in family violence.

-CLAUSE 41 GRIEVANCE PROCEDURE AND DISPUTE RESOLUTION
+CLAUSE 43 - GRIEVANCE PROCEDURE AND DISPUTE RESOLUTION

+43.1 Informal Employee Grievance Procedure
-OAU is committed to providing prompt, effective and fair resolution processes where decisions are made impartially and due care and confidentiality will be respected.

-Employees who believe they have been unfairly treated or have a grievance should discuss these concerns with their manager or their manager's supervisor.
-If this is not possible, employees have available the following options in the hope of resolving the dispute outside of the formal grievance procedure:

-- With a HR representative they are comfortable with; - With a union delegate or the ASU; - With their HR representative and a union delegate; - Through the Employees Assistance Program or Manager Assist.

-Any discussions or actions taken at any stage of this process will not prejudice the formal grievance procedure.
+- OAU is committed to providing prompt, effective and fair resolution processes where decisions are made impartially and with due care and confidentiality. - 43.1.2 Employees who believe they have been unfairly treated or have a grievance should discuss these concerns with their manager or their manager's supervisor.
+If this is not possible, employees have available the following options to resolve a dispute outside of the formal grievance procedure: - With a People and Culture representative they are comfortable with; - With a union delegate or the ASU; - With their People and Culture representative and a union delegate; - Through the Employees Assistance Program or Manager Assist. - 43.1.3 Any discussions or actions taken at any stage of this process will not prejudice the formal grievance procedure. - 43.1.4 An employee at any time prior to, or during the informal grievance procedure, can initiate the formal employee grievance procedure outlined in clause 43.2.

-41.1 Formal Employee Grievance Procedure
+43.2 Formal Employee Grievance Procedure